Last updated on September 23rd, 2022 at 04:16 pm

 More To Come…

-In the end, however, all Olympians can consider themselves champions for having made it to the games.
-It’s inspiring to learn more about what some of these dedicated athletes had to overcome in order to earn their place in the Olympic Stadium.
+Doubtless, more books will emerge after the Olympics as new champions emerge, with some hopes dashed and some dreams brought to life.
+Ultimately, however, all Olympians can consider themselves champions for making it to the games.
+It’s inspiring to learn more about what some of these dedicated athletes had to overcome to earn their place in the Olympic Stadium.

 Lisa P. Graham is an inspirational writer, life coach, TED motivational speaker, and globe-trotter whose passion is to help others to find happiness and meaning in their daily lives.
 A political activist at heart, Lisa would like to empower more women to run for political office as a way to create positive change in the world.
 You can find her on her website or watch her TEDx speech on YouTube.